-Eric Qualman, writer of Socialnomics, is a great living example of keeping your personal brand true amongst the noise of success.
+Eric Qualman, the writer of Socialnomics, is a great living example of keeping your personal brand true amongst the noise of success.
 Recently at a TEDx talk in Nashville Eric gave a talk on ‘My Digital Stamp’.
 It alludes to looking at the digital footprints you’re leaving over the carpet of your business, client relationship and of course your personal space.
-Eric helped give focus to doing a personal review with the acronym of ‘S.T.A.M.P’ Take an 18 minute morning break to watch this video and ask yourself what your Digital Stamp portrays.
+Eric helped give focus to doing a personal review with the acronym of ‘S.T.A.M.P’ Take an 18-minute morning break to watch this video and ask yourself what your Digital Stamp portrays.

 Leave positive Digital STAMPs in your personal and business life.
 Pause, Rewind, Review!